fireblocks/fireblocks-network-link/DESCRIPTION.md

 ## Currencies

 Fireblocks supports multi-currency accounts out of the box.
-To define which currencies your bank is supporting, please supply us during your onboarding a list of your supported symbols, as 'USD' or 'EUR'.
+To define which currencies your bank is supporting, please supply us during your onboarding a list of your supported symbols, as 'USD', 'EUR' etc.

 You do not need to define if your accounts are single-currency or multi-currency, this will be determined by Fireblocks according to the balances array you return in the GET accounts EP.